Why choose our Online Bachelor's Degree in Elementary Education?

 What can you do with a B.A. in Elementary Education?

 Our students find success as certified teachers in both public and private elementary schools in districts throughout Florida and outside of the state, thanks to interstate agreements between the Florida Department of Education and many states.
+Most recently Marissa Savastano, at Sanders Memorial Elementary School in Pasco County, was recognized as her school’s Teacher of the Year.

 Related Saint Leo Blog Articles